-Way back when I was plotting the lakehouse bathroom renovation, I fell in love with these Kohler Purist sconces and decided that I had to work them into the design but there wasn’t a lot of room, so we had to learn how to install bathroom sconces on a mirror!
+When I was plotting the lakehouse bathroom renovation, I fell in love with these Kohler Purist sconces and decided that I had to work them into the design but there wasn’t a lot of room, so we had to learn how to install bathroom sconces on a mirror!
 Spoiler alert: it looks sooo good!

-But there were some other must-haves that got in the way: namely, double sinks and a linen tower.
-Neither left a lot of room for sconces and mirrors, so my original sconce, round mirror, sconce, round mirror, sconce idea was a no-go.
-I could keep the round mirrors and do a light above them, or keep the Kohler sconces and try something crazy: mounting the lights directly on the mirror.
-Turns out, I'm not the first one to try installing a sconce on a mirror and so, after rounding up some inspiration, I decided to go for it.
+Because we wanted double sinks and a linen tower, there was not a lot of room for sconces and mirrors, so my original sconce, round mirror, sconce, round mirror, sconce idea was a no-go.
+I could keep the round mirrors and do a light above them, or keep the Kohler sconces and try something crazy: figuring out how to install bathroom sconces on a mirror.
+Turns out, I’m not the first one to try installing a bathroom sconce on a mirror and so, after rounding up some inspiration, I decided to go for it.

-Well, the sheet mirror and sconces are finally installed, and I just love how they look!
-I forgot just how much brighter and larger a small bathroom feels with a huge mirror - it just bounces so much light around – way more light that what we would have gotten from two round mirrors.
-I know that sheet mirrors get a bad reputation for being "builder's basic," but I just love them for a small space - and I think that figuring out how to install bathroom sconces on a mirror just gives the mirror a more custom look.
+The sheet mirror and sconces are finally installed, and I just love how they look!
+I forgot how much brighter and larger a small bathroom feels with a huge mirror – it just bounces so much light around – way more light that what we would have gotten from two round mirrors.
+I know that sheet mirrors get a bad reputation for being “builder’s basic,” but I just love them for a small space – and I think that figuring out how to install bathroom sconces on a mirror just gives the mirror a more custom look.

 (For some reason in my pictures the sconces look a little wonky, but I assure you that in real life they are straight.)

 Once we were committed to this idea and had ordered the sconces, and the electrical boxes for the lights and new receptacle boxes for the outlets were measured/placed/installed by Handy Hubby, I spent some time researching local places that cut custom glass.
-I picked a great place that also does cool things like stained glass and textured glass - they seemed to be the most ambitious glass company in town.
-Although I went to the shop prepped with measurements, they sent someone to double check - for which I am incredibly grateful.
+I picked a great place that also does cool things like stained glass and textured glass – they seemed to be the most ambitious glass company in town.
+Although I went to the shop prepped with measurements, they sent someone to double check – for which I am incredibly grateful.
 Living in the country, we actually paid a lot (mileage/time) for this service, but it was worth it.
-In their words: it's better if they screw up the measuring!
-I had recently been burned by the careless counter top place, so I was incredibly cautious about this purchase - but luckily, so was the guy who came out to measure.
+In their words: it’s better if they screw up the measuring!
+I had recently been burned by the careless counter top place, so I was incredibly cautious about this purchase – but luckily, so was the guy who came out to measure.
 I think it took him about an hour to carefully measure the placement for the holes and outlets, which he triple checked.

-A standard sheet of mirror is 72" but we needed 72 3/4 (so close!) so it was a special order - which increased the time and the cost.
-It was delivered and installed without any problems and was glued in place to avoid clips because I just don't like the look of mirror clips.
+A standard sheet of mirror is 72″ but we needed 72 3/4 (so close!) so it was a special order – which increased the time and the cost even more.
+It was delivered and installed without any problems and was glued in place to avoid clips because I just don’t like the look of mirror clips.
 They did a great job cutting out the circles for the lights and the holes for the outlets – getting that measurement right is my best tip for how to install bathroom sconces on a mirror properly.
-When cleaning the glass for these photos, I did notice one fleck of imperfection under the glass but it's minuscule.
+When cleaning the glass for these photos, I did notice one fleck of imperfection under the glass but it’s minuscule.

-Here's a better look at the holes cut in the mirror for the sconces and outlets and our tips for how to install a bathroom sconce on mirror:
+Here’s a better look at the holes cut in the mirror for the sconces and outlets and our tips for how to install a bathroom sconce on mirror:

 I didn’t want the mirror to match the height of the linen tower with the mirror, which puzzled the installers.
 Instead, the distance between the top of the linen tower and the top of the mirror is the same as the distance between the bottom of the linen tower and the bottom of the floating vanity.
 You might not notice this detail from the hallway, but when I’m in the tub that’s all I see, so this thoughtful little touch pleases my type A side:

 Once the mirror was affixed, our job was so easy: we installed the light fixtures per instructions (and just like you would on a wall) but with one caveat: we had to make sure not to crank the screws too tightly, otherwise pressure could crack the glass.
 It was a two-person job but fairly straight forward.
-These sconces are securely affixed, but I wouldn't want to monkey around with them.
+These sconces are securely affixed, but I wouldn’t want to monkey around with them.